TL;DR

 Then I initialized the database schema and started the dev server:

-cd my-saas-app pnpm install pnpm --filter @crafted/database db:generate pnpm dev
+# Install dependencies and setup database pnpm install pnpm --filter @rapid/database db:generate pnpm dev

 The boilerplate already included working auth flows, so I could immediately sign up and log in.